sacharla/Data-Science-Programming/README.md

 # Data-Science-Programming

 Gives an indepth analysis of the code and weekly assignments on the data science programming course at USF.
-It contains weekly reports and assignment submissions that can be referred for topics related to Machine Learning, Neural Networks, Autoencoders etc.
+It contains weekly reports and assignment submissions that can be referred for topics related to Machine Learning, Neural Networks, Autoencoders etc. Every document can be found under the each brach based on the weeks.